roxanageambasu/roxanageambasu.github.io/scalable-transparency-experiments.md

 ## Scalable Web Transparency Experiments

-Our scalable web transparency project (http://xray.cs.columbia.edu/) aims to build the very first generic tools that can answer questions about targeting on the Web at scale.
-Examples of questions we seek to answer include: What do advertisers target?, How do third-party Web trackers use the data they collect to target the users?, How spread is personalization and discrimination based on social data on the Web?, Do services share data with one another?
+Our Scalable Web Transparency project ([http://xray.cs.columbia.edu/](http://xray.cs.columbia.edu/)) aims to build the very first generic tools that can answer questions about targeting on the Web at scale.
+Examples of questions we seek to answer include:

+- What do advertisers target?
+- How do third-party Web trackers use the data they collect to target the users?
+- How spread is personalization and discrimination based on social data on the Web?
+- Do services share data with one another?

 To answer these and other questions, we have built a system, called XRay, that reveals data targeting by measuring correlation between specific data inputs (be they emails,